autopi-io/documentation/docs/cloud/device_management/triggers/remote-wakeup.md

 title: Remote Wake Up
 ---

-The remote wake up feature allows your to trigger devices to be awoken remotely either from the API or from the cloud frontend.
+The remote wake up feature allows your to trigger devices to be awoken remotely either from the API or from the [Cloud](https://www.autopi.io/software-platform/cloud-management) frontend.

 > Please note that this feature is not available on devices using a Telit modem.